RistoBIn/international-website/src/pages/about/vision-strategy.md

 featuredimage: /img/_DSC3974.png

 primarySplitSection:
-  left:
-    content: >-
+  left: >-
     ## Leading complex and challenging processes

     Our next step in 2020 is market expansion through marketing and sales as well as initiating software development projects.
 Our management team has proven its strength and ability for endurance.
 We have a proven track record of leading complex and challenging processes while driving innovation.
 Our integrity gives us confidence that we will succeed.
-  right:
-    content: >-
+  right: >-
     ### Empathy

     We will understand customer needs better than any other company

     ### Image

     The actual touch should reflect the tone of how you perceive the product

     ### Focus

     We remove everything that is insignificant

 centeredTextSection:
   content: >-